 President Kennedy revived the World War II “E” symbol of excellence to honor and provide recognition to America's exporters.
 Thus, the “E” Award Program was established by Executive Order 10978 on December 5, 1961.
 The “E Star” was authorized in l969 to recognize “E” Award winners for continued efforts in export expansion.

 Applications for the 2016 President’s E-Awards will be accepted between November 2, 2015 and January 15, 2016.
 There are two types of “E” Awards.
 The President's “E” Award for Exports is awarded to a firm or organization that has made significant contributions to the increase of American exports.
 The President's “E” Award for Export Service is awarded to organizations that may or may not export directly, but which assist or facilitate export activities.

 The primary criterion for the President’s “E” Award for Exports is four years of successive export growth, usually accompanied by a rising percentage of export sales within total sales.
 The application should demonstrate export expansion that is measurable, innovative, sustainable, and has broad impact.

 The primary criterion for the President’s “E” Award for Export Service is four years of contributions to export expansion.
 Applicants must detail results of their work to support the export growth of others.
 The application should demonstrate export expansion that is measurable, innovative, sustainable, and has broad impact.

 Previous recipients of the President’s "E" Award may apply for the President's “E Star” Award for continued superior performance in increasing or promoting exports.
 “E Star” Award applicants should show four years of successive export growth since winning the “E” Award.
 Previous “E Star” Award recipients may apply for additional “E Star” Awards once they have four additional years of contributions to export expansion.

-We will host four conference calls for potential applicants or trade specialists to review the application process and answer questions.
+We will host conference calls for potential applicants or trade specialists to review the application process and answer questions.
 Registration for the calls is required.
 The calls have been scheduled as follows: